-3.11.4 Prize Money
+4. Prize Money

-- Australian Championship classes will be awarded prize money by ASBK each round as listed in the ASBK Competitor Information Kit. - 3.11.5 Additional Awards and Contingencies can be found in the ASBK Competitor Information Kit
+Australian Championship classes will be awarded prize money by ASBK each round as listed in the ASBK Competitor Information Kit.

+5. Additional Awards, Prize Monies for SuperTwins Cup & R3 Cup and Contingencies can be found in the ASBK Competitor Information Kit